nvsthinh/AI_Pytorch/supervised_learning/deep_learning/cnn/resnet/README.md

 - `resnet34.py`: Contains the PyTorch implementation of ResNet34.
 - `resnet50.py`: Contains the PyTorch implementation of ResNet50.
 - `resnet101.py`: Contains the PyTorch implementation of ResNet101.
 - `notebook/ResNet18_Model_with_PyTorch_on_CIFAR10.ipynb`: A Jupyter notebook demonstrating the ResNet18 implementation with detailed explanations and visualizations.
-(Not yet implement)
 - `notebook/ResNet34_Model_with_PyTorch_on_CIFAR10.ipynb`: A Jupyter notebook demonstrating the ResNet34 implementation with detailed explanations and visualizations.
-(Not yet implement)
 - `notebook/ResNet50_Model_with_PyTorch_on_CIFAR10.ipynb`: A Jupyter notebook demonstrating the ResNet50 implementation with detailed explanations and visualizations.
-(Not yet implement)
 - `notebook/ResNet101_Model_with_PyTorch_on_CIFAR10.ipynb`: A Jupyter notebook demonstrating the ResNet101 implementation with detailed explanations and visualizations.
-(Not yet implement)

 ## 3. How to Use
 ### 3.1.
 Running the Code